Bliss-Monk/CleanOS-Lite/README.md

   6. It sends you a toast — green if everything is clean, yellow if it fixed something.
   7. If there's no internet it falls back to the locally cached ruleset.
      If there's no cache it falls back to a baked-in baseline inside the script.
-  You never need to touch the script again.
-To push new telemetry coverage to every installed machine, edit ruleset.json in your GitHub repo and commit.
-Done.

 What it does:
   - Kills all telemetry services and deadlocks them